jmontleon/DCS-MON/README.md

 2. Set a password for the user
  * There's no reason you can't use this script with your account, but your're probably an admin...
 3. Install [AutoHotKey](https://autohotkey.com/)
-4. Place dcs.ahk and place it where it makes sense to you.
+4. Place dcs.ahk where it makes sense to you.
 4. Edit the dcs.vbs 'Set variables' section:
-  * Make sure the script path and name are correct.
+  * Make sure the ahk script path and name are correct for your preference.
-  * Update the script with the user and password from above.
+  * Update the script with the user and password from steps 1 and 2.
   * Choose which versions of the game you want to monitor.
   * Make sure the paths for your installations match.
   * Specify the port any monitored versions will be listening on.